 The first thing I did was take advantage of my Avon discount.
 I didn’t sell a thing to anyone for a long time.
 In retrospect, I wish I had and I would have gotten close to the $1K bonus available for new reps.

-Instead, I decided to just try out the products and see if I would like them.
+Instead, I decided to just try out the best Avon products and see if I would like them.

 Since I wasn’t actually selling a thing, at this point, yes it was very worth it.
 I stopped spending a gazillion at Sephora because I had found my Avon equivalents.
 They were not only cheaper for me, but some of them I loved even more than MAC or Clinique.

-My coworkers were interested in how I was doing with my little Avon business and asked me for brochures.
+My coworkers were interested in how I was earning money in my Avon business and asked me for brochures.
 I got some sales and it was fun.
 It was time to switch things up.

 That worked and is still working today.
 The takeaway is that I would suggest asking face to face customers how they liked the product purchased from a previous campaign.
 Following up is a great gesture and leads to more sales.